Freitascorp/Infra_compliance_service/PWSModule/README.txt

 Installation
 ------------
 1. Copy the module to a valid PowerShell module path (or load by full path)
-2. Install required dependency:
-   Install-Module powershell-yaml -Scope CurrentUser

-3. Import the module:
+2. Import the module (no additional dependencies required):
    Import-Module "E:\CyberArk\Audit\ComplianceCheck\ComplianceCheck.psd1" -Force

 Usage (for PSM)